Overview

 Import entities managed by the client, such as accounts and notes.
 The type of entities is inferred.

-flag can be used when importing accounts.
+The --overwrite flag can be used when importing accounts.
 It allows the user to overwrite existing accounts with the same ID.
 This is useful when you want to update the account's information or replace it with a new version.

 Executing scripts